Quantifying Coffee Grinders

 Grind-By-Weight addresses this issue by directly measuring the amount of coffee at the output and introducing a smarter control-loop.
 Overall, that's pretty cool and handy.

-My issue with both of those methods is, that for both of them to work we need a continuous stream of coffee beans as input.
+My issue with both of those methods is that for both of them to work we need a continuous stream of coffee beans as input.
 This comes with significantly more exchanged retention.
-Some of the exchanged retention is in half-crushed bean-state.
-The ones that were just in between the burrs when the control-loop stops the motor.
+Some of the exchanged retention is in a half-crushed bean state - the ones that were just in between the burrs when the control-loop stops the motor.

-I'm currently having a grinder with hopper and grind-by-time.
+I currently have a grinder with a hopper and grind-by-time.
 I started using it as a single-dose hopper.
-Overall, I find it less cumbersome pre-weighting the beans than I expected.
-I currently have a dedicated hand grinder for the filter coffee.
+Overall, I find pre-weighting the beans less cumbersome than I expected.
+I currently have a dedicated hand grinder for filter coffee.
 My next grinder should be able to handle both filter and espresso.
-In that scenario single-dosing seems more convenient to me.
+In that scenario, single-dosing seems more convenient to me.

 Wrapping it up

 I am looking for a single-dose grinder with low exchanged retention.
-While uniform burrs likely would match my taste preference, I don't trust it to be hassle-free enough on my flat 9-bar coffee machine.
+While dialed-in uniform burrs likely would match my taste preference, I don't trust them to be hassle-free enough on my flat 9-bar coffee machine.